 Following graduation, Nate joined a plant biotechnology company in Davis, CA which later became part of Bayer Crop Sciences.
-Nate now works at Stanford Medical School as a Bioinformatics Analyst.
-He has also given guest lectures in the Bioinformatics Department’s Professional Development classes.
+Nate Watson now works at Stanford Medical School as a Bioinformatics Analyst.

 An expert software engineer, he added new features to the IGB software and also built a blueberry EST annotation Web site, making this an especially productive rotation.

-Ehsan is now working toward his Ph.D. degree in the laboratory of ZhengCheng Su on the main UNC Charlotte campus, where he is working on methods that will help reduce effects of coverage bias in RNA-Seq data sets.
-Now an expert IGB user, Ehsan continues to contribute ideas for improving IGB, such as a new type of coverage graph that plots the start position of read alignments.
+Ehsan then joined the laboratory of ZhengCheng Su on the main UNC Charlotte campus, where he is developed to methods to reduce effects of coverage bias in RNA-Seq data sets.
+He also continued to contribute ideas for improving IGB, such as a new type of coverage graph that plots the start position of read alignments.

 Vikram Bishnoi worked on the IGB project from 2011 to 2012 while earning his MS in Computer Science from UNC Charlotte.
 He made many contributions, including implementing the IGB Sequence Viewer, one of the unique features of the IGB software.
 The Sequence Viewer helps IGB users copy and translate genomic sequence data.